cultureamp/poetry-codeartifact-auth/README.md

 ## Usage

-1. Install somewhere on your system using
+1. Install core package somewhere on your system using

     pip3 install git+https://github.com/cultureamp/poetry-codeartifact-auth.git

 See notes below about package publication status.
 The intent is to install this globally (but if you have global dependency conflicts you could create a custom virtual environment and set up a command alias to run in the virtual environment.
 This is likely not needed though).

+2. (recommended) also, or instead, add as a Poetry plugin to make the authentication token refresh automatically (only provides an equivalent to the `poetry-ca-auth refresh` subcommand at this time)

+   poetry self add git+https://github.com/cultureamp/poetry-codeartifact-auth.git -E plugin

 2. If not already added, add the CodeArtifact repository URL to your `pyproject.toml`.
 The URL will look something like `https://yourorg-python-ci-12346789012.d.codeartifact.us-west-2.amazonaws.com/pypi/some-named-private-python-repo/simple`.
 Follow Poetry's [instructions](https://python-poetry.org/docs/repositories/#secondary-package-sources) for adding this.
 The CodeArtifact `domain`, `domainOwner` (AWS account ID) and `region` are inferred from the repository URL when fetching auth credentials.